burger-menu icon close-icon

 Victoria

-In VIC, stamp duty is more complex than other states or territories.
+In VIC, stamp duty is more complex than in other states or territories.
 The rate is typically charged on either the market value of the car or the purchase price, whichever is greater.
 However, different stamp duty rates apply depending on:

 • Whether the car you are buying is new or used